SANTHOSHS-MCA23/Week-2/README.md

 # Bouncing Ball Animation
 # Description

-In a simulation scheduler, a Pac-man character is programmed to move in a fixed direction at a constant velocity.
-This digital Pac-man is designed to traverse from one location on the browser screen to the opposite end, mimicking the iconic arcade game's movement.
+This project showcases a simple yet captivating animation of a colorful ball that gracefully moves up and down within the constraints of thex and y ases, emulating the motion of a bouncing ball The animation will restart automatically each time you load the page providing an aesthetically pleasing visual experience.

 # How to Run the Code:
-Step 1: Save the HTML file with a .html extension.
+Step1 Save the HTML file with a html extension

-Step 2: Click the "Go Live" button to open a new browser window.
-It will display the Pacman animation.
+Step2 Click the "Go Live" button to open a new browser window and witness the mesmerizing Bouncing Ball animation

 # Future Enhancements:

-In the future, consider adding obstacles or interactive elements within the container for Pac-Man to interact with.
-You can also add sound effects or incorporate user controls for changing Pac-Man's direction and speed, enhancing the overall user experience.
+In the future we can consider enriching this project with user interaction features such as the ability to click and drag the ball customizable ball properties to change its appearance and the incorporation of physics-based interactions like ball collisions.
+These enhancements would elevate the animation, making it even more engaging and interactive for users